sap-tutorials/abap-core-development/tutorials/abap-s4hanacloud-login/abap-s4hanacloud-login.md

 ## You will learn
-- How to log into SAP S/4HANA Cloud ABAP Environment
+- How to log into SAP S/4HANA Cloud, ABAP Environment
 - How to log into SAP S/4HANA on-premise